lovelylogie/javachess/README.txt

 pressing 'r' will rotate the board

-all concepts of chess have been implemented in this program except for inadequate material draw, 3 fold repition draw and 50 move rule draw
+all concepts of chess have been implemented in this program except for inadequate material draw, 3 fold repition draw and 50 move draw